ckelly27/DSC599_Capstone/README.md

 #### Transfer Model Metrics

-Initial experiments with the simple CNN achieved promising accuracy on the validation set.
+Initial experiments with the simple CNN demonstrated excellent performance on the validation set.
+Achieving a high test accuracy of 0.98, both real and ai-generated imagew were classified with near perfect precision, recall, and F1-scores.

 | Class   | Precision | Recall | F1-Score | Support |
 |---------|-----------|--------|----------|---------|